pointcheckout/docs/community/5-developer/4-website-checklist.md

 ​​If we review your website and can’t find a clear way to contact you, we may ask that you add some contact options to the site.

 ### Fulfilment policies
-Your customers should be able to determine how you fulfill orders.
-Some examples of policies that may be relevant for your business include:
+Your customers should be able to determine how you fulfill and handle orders.
+Depending on your business nature and products or services offered, you should provide relevant policies that may include:

-- Refund policy — Describe under what conditions customers can receive a refund.
+- **Refund policy**.
+Describe under what conditions customers can receive a refund.
-- Delivery policy — Describe how and where goods are shipped, and on what timeline.
+- **Delivery policy**.
+Describe how and where goods are shipped, and on what timeline.
-- Return policy – Describe under what conditions customers can return purchased goods.
+- **Return policy**.
+Describe under what conditions customers can return purchased goods.
-- Cancellation policy — Describe under what conditions customers can cancel subscriptions or reservations.
+- **Cancellation policy**.
+Describe under what conditions customers can cancel subscriptions or reservations.

 Being clear and fair in these policies goes a long way toward building customer trust, and it can also provide you with protection against disputes.
 If we review your website and can’t find information on your fulfillment policies, we may request that you add some additional content about order fulfillment.